-Retirement once conjured images of rocking on the front porch, knitting and playing chess.
-Today’s retirees are a bit more adventurous, taking up more daring feats such as mountain climbing and even skydiving.
+Retirement once conjured images of rocking on the front porch, knitting, and playing chess.
+Today’s retirees are a bit more adventurous.
 They know how to relax and they know how to play hard.
-Some retirees are even making news with their active adventures.
+Some retirees are even making news with their active adventures, like even setting world records in the process.

 On July 14, 2010, 82-year-old George Solt reached the peak of Mt.
-Everest.
-Solt, who is from Buckinghamshire, England, climbed the mountain in six days and spent another two days climbing back down.
+Kilimanjaro, the highest mountain in Africa.
+Solt, who is from Maidenhead, England, climbed the mountain in six days and spent another two days climbing back down.
 The Guinness Book of World Records has not yet verified his climb, but Solt could soon be officially listed as the oldest man to successfully climb Mt.
-Everest.
+Kilimanjaro.
 In the meantime, that title is held by Min Bahadur Sherchan, from Nepal, who reached the peak in May 2008 at the age of 76.

-Another World Record was set by a group of older active adults on January 17, 2009.
-The record was set by members of Skydivers Over Sixty (SOS) for successfully completing the largest formation created by skydivers who are all age sixty or older.
+Another world record was set by a group of older active adults on January 17, 2009.
+The record was set by members of Skydivers Over Sixty (SOS) for successfully completing the largest formation created by skydivers who are all 60+.
 They set the record with a formation of 48 skydivers, beating the previous 43-person formation by five people.
 You can watch the inspiring video of this amazing feat online.

 These impressive examples clearly show that getting older doesn’t necessarily mean giving up the activities that you love.
 For most people, that will not include breaking any world records, but it does mean that age alone shouldn’t be enough to deter you from an activity.
 Just remember that getting older may bring the need for some extra precautions, and it’s a good idea to check with your doctor before trying a new exercise or activity at any age.